nicklockwood/iCarousel/README.md

 Not all features of iCarousel are currently supported on Mac OS.
 I hope to address this in future.
 Please refer to the documentation below for details.

-Supported iOS & SDK Versions
+Supported OS & SDK Versions
 -----------------------------

-* Supported build target - iOS 5.0 (Xcode 4.2)
+* Supported build target - iOS 5.0 / Mac OS 10.7 (Xcode 4.2)
-* Earliest supported deployment target - iOS 4.0 (Xcode 4.2)
+* Earliest supported deployment target - iOS 4.3 / Mac OS 10.7 (Xcode 4.2)
-* Earliest compatible deployment target - iOS 3.2
+* Earliest compatible deployment target - iOS 3.2 / Mac OS 10.6

 NOTE: 'Supported' means that the library has been tested with this version.
 'Compatible' means that the library should work on this iOS version (i.e. it doesn't rely on any unavailable SDK features) but is no longer being tested for compatibility and may require tweaking or bug fixes to run correctly.